Greece Job Interview Tips

 Prepare yourself for the Greece job interview.
 Before an interview find out information about the company you want to work for.
 Also, practice your few-sentence "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.

 On the initial interview, bring with you documents like letters of reference and photocopies of academic certificates.
-It is also advisable to have on hand written references from former bosses, coworkers, or professors that positively attest to your qualifications and work ethic.
+It is also advisable to have handwritten references from former bosses, coworkers, or professors that positively attest to your qualifications and work ethic.
 An extra CV can be handy too.
 You will never get a second chance to make a first impression!

 Remember, the same keywords you used in your CV will be the foundation for your job interviews.
 Not only do you need to be able to write about your keywords, but also during an interview, you must be able to communicate about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.

 Punctuality is expected, so arrive at least 10 minutes before the job interview and turn off your cellphone.
 Smiling lightly show your friendly face.

-Remember, how you dress is the one of the most important parts of being hired for available jobs.
+Remember, how you dress is one of the most important parts of being hired for available jobs.
 So, check the Greece dress code

 When introducing yourself show your friendly face, use your last name and business title.
 Shake hands with everyone and exchange business cards.
 Maintain eye contact while talking to someone.
 Show your interest and talk about Greek culture and language with enthusiasm.